Is Janagana Registration Really Necessary? What Happens If You Skip It?

 If You Register

-Secure ration, housing, scholarships, and your area's development
+Secure ration, housing, scholarships, and area development

 Legal Framework